 Ford recommends that the F-150 be limited to low speed, personal-use snow removal.
-Do not use your vehicle for snow removal until it has been driven at least 800 km (500 miles).
+Do not use your vehicle for snow removal until it has been driven at least 500 miles (800 km).

 The attached snowplow blade restricts airflow to the radiator, and may cause the engine to run at a higher temperature: